 Round and round we go

 If an artistically unsymmetrical, stretch-and-go crust isn’t your thing, a double thickness silicone mat with pre-measured circles might appeal to your inner pizza perfectionist.
-It saves on clean-up and helps to manoeuvre those delicate doughs.
+It saves on clean-up and helps to maneuver those delicate doughs.

 History in the baking